tarantool/doc/doc/platform/app/app_roles.rst

     :end-before: return
     :dedent:

-When you've defined all the role's functions, you need to return an object that has corresponding functions specified:
+When you've defined all the role functions, you need to return an object that has corresponding functions specified:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/application_role_cfg/greeter.lua
     :language: lua